 I hope you and your families are keeping well.

-Re-opening the school safely will require the co-operation of all members of our School Community – BoM, School Leadership, Staff, Parents and Pupils.
+For our school to be open safely, the co-operation of all members of our School Community – BoM, School Leadership, Staff, Parents and Pupils is required.
 We will all be called on to play our part in ensuring that re-opening of the school is done in a safe manner which prevents the spread of the virus and allows the vital work of Teaching and Learning to proceed with as little disruption as possible.

 We have been working on our plan for the safe reopening of the school for some weeks now and have published the DES COVID-19 Response Plan for the safe and sustainable reopening of Primary and Special Schools on our school website.
 The Response Plan gives details of